IBM/ibm-spectrum-scale-bridge-for-grafana/podman.md

 # podman run --pod grafanapod --name=grafana -v grafana-storage:/var/lib/grafana grafana/grafana
 ```

 Point the ZSERVER to your zimon-collector host (which by default is only open from localhost, so you might need to change the queryinterface in /opt/IBM/zimon/ZIMonCollector.cfg).
+By running both containers in the same *pod*, they will be able to communicate over localhost.
+Therefore no ports needs to be exposed on the grafana-bridge, only the grafana web-port is exposed.

-Then you can log into http://host:3000 as admin/admin to configure your data source, and upload the dashboards.
+Then you can log into http://host:3000 as admin/admin to configure your data source (http://localhost:4242/), and upload the dashboards.
 Grafana configuration changes are persisted to the graphana-storage volume (/var/lib/containers/storage/volumes/grafana-storage/).